 There are two areas that training providers need to consider when setting the destination.
-The first is straight forward and is set out in apprenticeship standards.
-Unlike schools who need to work to a national curriculum, providers have to work to apprenticeship standards which set out the knowledge and skills that apprentices need to be able to demonstrate at End Point Assessment.
-So we have one clear destination; the End Point Assessment and the knowledge, skill and behaviours that need to be demonstrated.
+The first is straightforward and is set out in apprenticeship standards.
+Unlike schools that need to work to a national curriculum, providers have to work to apprenticeship standards which set out the knowledge and skills that apprentices need to be able to demonstrate at End Point Assessment.
+So we have one clear destination; the End Point Assessment and the knowledge, skill and behaviours that must be demonstrated.

-There is, however, a second destination and that is the development of the individual and their value in the workplace.
-Whilst there are clear knowledge, skills and behaviours there are also development requirements that are needed by the apprentice and the employer.
+There is, however, a second destination: the development of the individual and their value in the workplace.
+Whilst there is clear knowledge, skills and behaviours, there are also development requirements that the apprentice and the employer need.
 What do you want the apprentice to be at the end of your programme?
-Are you just focussing on getting them through EPA or have you considered what will make them valued in the workplace and ready for future training, development and career advancement?
+Are you just focussing on getting them through EPA, or have you considered what will make them valued in the workplace and ready for future training, development and career advancement?

 Assess the starting points

-For any provider that has been through an OfSTED inspection under the new EIF will know only too well that understanding the starting points of an apprenticeship is vital.
+Any provider that has been through an OfSTED inspection under the new EIF will know only too well that understanding the starting points of an apprenticeship is vital.
 Training providers need to understand the starting point of their apprentices.
-I know of apprentices who have left school and started in IT programmes; some had already learned to code in various languages and clothes hadn’t.
+I know of apprentices who have left school and started in IT programmes; some had already learned to code in various languages, and clothes hadn’t.
 How does the curriculum address the two groups of needs of these learners?

-Understanding the starting points will help you organise more focussed learning.
+Understanding the starting points will help you organise more focused learning.
 Providers can consider how they apply adaptive learning to personalise modules, assignments and learning paths.

 In the podcast, Matt Bromley likens the curriculum to using Google maps.
 You need to put in the destination and then the starting point.
 The waypoints are passed on the journey.
 These are effectively the units, modules, courses and assignments that learners need to complete on their curriculum journey.

-We were asked a few months ago if, when using Stedfast, they could copy a curriculum plan from one that had created.
-We advised against this as a curriculum had to be tailored to a training provider and the employers they work with.
+We were asked a few months ago if, when using Stedfast, they could copy a curriculum plan from one that had been created.
+We advised against this as a curriculum had to be tailored to a training provider and their employers.

-As a word of caution, if any training provider is tempted to by “off the shelf” apprenticeship curriculum plans – don’t!
+As a word of caution, if any training provider is tempted to buy “off the shelf” apprenticeship curriculum plans - don’t!

-During this lockdown period because of Covid19 many providers have continued to deliver to apprentices through online delivery and using learning management systems (LMS).
-But how many LMS are actually fit for purpose and do they provide excellent online learning?
+Because of Covid19, many providers have continued delivering to apprentices online and using learning management systems (LMS) during this lockdown period.
+But how many LMS are actually fit for purpose, and do they provide excellent online learning?

-Training providers need to ensure that their curriculum is available to all of their learners.
-There are some simple considerations – can all apprentices access your training sites?
-If you are offering blended learning do all of your learners have the necessary IT to access it.
-Again, this Covid19 lockdown has demonstrated that not all learners have access to the necessary resources.
+Training providers must ensure that their curriculum is available to all learners.
+There are some simple considerations - can all apprentices access your training sites?
+If you offer blended learning, do all your learners have the necessary IT to access it?
+Again, this Covid19 lockdown has demonstrated that not all learners can access the necessary resources.

 Bringing this all together